rockstor/rockstor-doc/disks.rst

     detached-<long-random-string>

-Drive entries in this state gain a **little trash icon** next to their 'detached' name.
+Also drive entries in this state gain a **little trash icon** next to their 'detached' name.
 This icon has the following tooltip text: